When looking for burial insurance with angina, it can be difficult to find the right carrier.

 We will work with you and your specific pre-existing conditions to obtain the best burial coverage you want and need to take care of your loved ones.

 a.
 It is possible to get affordable final expense insurance with angina.
+Some companies will not even ask about this diagnosis.

 b.
 The determining factors are when your diagnosis and last treatment were, medications you have filled, and additional pre-existing health complications.

 c.
-It is crucial that you work with an independent agency with access to several providers that will accept certain high-risk conditions.
+It is crucial that you work with an independent agency with access to several providers that accept certain high-risk conditions.
 They will be able to save you time and money.